Develop your first AI agent in Microsoft Foundry

 Now enter a new user prompt related to computing history, such as

-What was Alan Turing's contribution to the development of AI?Review the response, which should provide some general guidance about expense claims.
+What was Alan Turing's contribution to the development of AI?Review the response, which should provide some history of computing information.

 What's the capital of Spain?; and view the response.